angga7353/Portofolio/README.md

 ---

+### 🔹 AISeeYou – AI-Powered X-Ray Object Detection (2025)

+**Introduction**
+Introducing **"AISeeYou"** – an AI-powered application designed to quickly and accurately detect suspicious objects from X-ray scans.
+By using AISeeYou, potential smuggling of weapons or hazardous materials can be identified early, significantly reducing crime rates and security threats.
+This solution strengthens security systems and enhances public safety with high efficiency.

+---

+**Problem Background**
+Luggage inspection using X-ray scanners has become an essential part of security protocols in many locations, such as airports, government buildings, and major event venues.
+The primary objective is to ensure that no dangerous or prohibited items are carried into these areas.

+However, interpreting X-ray images can be challenging, as items of different materials and shapes may appear similar.
+To address this, AI-based computer vision technology is now used to assist in automatically identifying potentially hazardous objects.
+This anomaly detection system accelerates inspections and enhances safety across various public spaces.

+---

+**Objectives**
+- **X-ray Object Detection**: Recognize and locate objects within an image using bounding boxes and classification.
+In X-ray baggage scans, this enables automatic identification of dangerous items, improving screening efficiency and reducing reliance on manual inspection.

+- **Label Distribution Analysis**:
+  Based on percentage distribution:
+  - **Class 4: Swiss Army Knife** – 23.1%
+  - **Class 1: Unidentified Object** – 22.5%
+  - Other classes: **Cutter**, **Scissor**, **Knife**

+  Dataset obtained from Kaggle.
+Note: Class 1 appears to have mislabeling; it is referred to as *Unidentified Object* to reflect uncertainty.

+---

+**Demo**
+- **YOLOv8 Model**:
+  Visit the deployed application to access real-time predictions.
+On the Streamlit dashboard, navigate to the **X-ray Detection Prediction** page to view object detection results.

+- **Faster R-CNN w/ResNet50**:
+  Download the pre-trained model from the [Google Drive link](#), extract it, and place it in the root folder of the repository.
+You may also train your own model by following the guide in the TensorFlow `README.md`.

+---

+**Conclusion**
+The model successfully detects dangerous objects in X-ray images.
+Using Ultralytics evaluation, it achieved a performance score of **>80% mAP@0.5**, indicating strong predictive accuracy.
+This provides a solid foundation for continued development.

+---

+**Further Recommendations**
+- **Increase Dataset Size**: Enhances generalization and reduces overfitting.
+- **Data Augmentation**: Introduce variability via rotation, scaling, flipping, etc., for robustness.
+- **Fine-Tuning**: Adapt pre-trained models to X-ray-specific datasets for better accuracy.
+- **Experiment with Model Architectures**: Consider models like **EfficientDet** or **Faster R-CNN** to optimize for speed, accuracy, and resource usage.

+---

+**Tools & Technologies**
+- Python, OpenCV, YOLOv8, Streamlit, TensorFlow, Hugging Face Spaces

+---

 ### 🔹 [Problem Category Analysis and Resolution Time – Jakarta, Indonesia (March 2025)](https://github.com/angga7353/Analisis_Tiketing_IT_HELPDESK)
 **Objective**: Analyze helpdesk ticket patterns to uncover delay causes
 **Role**: Data Analyst